nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

 <!--more-->

 At home, I run SmartOS on a PC, that I use as a little NAS and for some server tasks.
-It is low energy but has some power to run some virtualization tasks.
+It is low energy but has the power to run some virtualization tasks.
 Specifications:

-* Intel I7 T series 35 Watt TDP, Passively cooled
+* Intel I7 T series 35 Watt TDP, Passive cooled
 * 32 Gb memory
 * 2X 2 TB disks, [ZFS](https://en.wikipedia.org/wiki/ZFS), mirrored
 * SSD as ZFS log device